What is the Pottinger consent decree? Why is it important?

 The Consent Decree was approved by the Federal District Court on October 1, 1998.
 It has the same binding legal effect as a judgment of the court.
 Esentially, it protects people who are homeless from being arrested for certain minor offenses that are very difficult if not impossible to avoid committing if you're homeless.
 It also prevents the City from seizing or destroying homeless people’s possessions unless they are clearly abandoned or present a clear-cut safety hazard.

-The City’s Decision to Seek Modification of the Consent Decree
+The City’s Attempt in 2013 to Modify the Consent Decree

 The Current Terms of the Pottinger Consent Decree